 - Who's responsible for booking the systems and conference room if needed?

-Email, which can help foster and sustain open communication, if used judiciously.
+Email communication can help foster and sustain open communication, if used judiciously.
 Questions to answer might include:

 - Who's on the "to" list, and who gets cc'd?
 Under what circumstances?
 What are the implications?
 (For example, those on the "to" list need to provide a response; those who are cc'd do not.)